zeisler/active_mocker/README.md

 ### Scoped Methods
-* As long the mock file that holds the scope method is required it will be available but implemented.
+* As long the mock file that holds the scope method is required it will be available but raise an `unimplemented error` when called.

 ### Managing Mocks